miklevin/MikeLev.in/_posts/2023-10-02-craftsmanship-with-the-fundamental-foss-fabric-of-technology.md

 headline: "Discovering the Craftsmanship of Fundamental FOSS Technology: My Journey of Mastery and Resilience"
 description: I discovered the timeless value of technology when the Amiga computer I loved disappeared.
 I've since learned to focus on the 'low-level' parts of the stack that don't change as rapidly, such as Linux, Python, and vim.
 I've found a way to stay engaged and productive, while also developing a deep understanding of technology and a sense of mastery.
 I'm exploring the implications of vendor-provided tools versus foundational free and open source technology.
 keywords: Amiga, Commodore, Unix, Linux, Python, JavaScript, VSCode, vim, cloud services, buzzwords, front-end frameworks, text editing, Alan Kay, “do-it-yourself”, “do-it-for-me”, AI, SEO, Industrial Revolution, digital age, sheeple, Maker Movement, AI learning, creativity, novelty, flow, mastery, craftsmanship, vendor provided, free and open source, planned obsolesc
-categories: javascript, vim, microsoft, python, linux, amiga, flow, ai, seo
+categories: linux, javascript, flow, microsoft, vim, python, ai, seo, amiga
 permalink: /blog/craftsmanship-with-the-fundamental-foss-fabric-of-technology/
 layout: post
 group: blog